- Knowledge Base

 - Duda Support > Responsive Website Builder > Going Live

 All responsive websites can have a SSL certificate generated for them.
 The solution leverages the Let's Encrypt project, which is an open source Certificate Authority that provides free certificates.
-The solution does require that you have a domain pointed at your Duda website successfully.
+The solution does require that you have a domain pointed at your Responsive Website successfully.

 Do I need HTTPS?

-Using a secure connection prevents data from being modified or corrupted during transfer.
-With a secure site, visitors can trust that your website is displaying the content that you intended to display.
+Using a secure connection ensures prevents data from being modified or corrupted during transfer.
+With a secure Site, visitors can trust your Website is displaying the content that you intended.